 Compared to the neck (cervical spine) and lower back (lumbar spine), the upper back is remarkably resistant to injury and pain.
 When upper back pain does occur, it is typically due to:

-- Poor posture – this is the most common cause of upper back pain.
+- Poor posture – this is the most common cause.
 Leading a sedentary life or sitting for long periods with poor posture can cause structural changes in your upper back, leading to pain.
 The muscles can become weaker and thus not hold the spine in its neutral alignment as before.

 - Improper lifting technique – lifting a heavy object without keeping the spine aligned can stress the upper back.